 California State Capitol Museum

-Located in Sacramento, the Capitol is the seat of the California government and also serves as a museum that exhibits historic rooms complete with artwork, artifacts, and antique furniture to recreate the early twentieth century Capitol.
+Located in Sacramento, the Capitol is the seat of the California government.
+The Capitol functions as a museum with historic rooms showcasing artwork, artifacts, and antique furniture from the early 20th century.

-To accommodate visitors with mobility issues, all the sidewalks leading to the Capitol and the North and South Annex entrances are wheelchair accessible.
+Capitol and North/South Annex entrances’ sidewalks are wheelchair accessible for visitors.
 The museum also features assistive listening devices for the deaf and hard of hearing.

-Other things you can find in the museum include Cafeteria-style restaurants, a coffee shop, a gift shop, ATMs and vending machines, and a basement theater.
+Find restaurants, a coffee shop, gift shop, ATMs, vending machines, and a basement theater in the museum.